Rigidity (psychology): Associated conditions

+Cognitive rigidity is associated with many psychological and psychiatric conditions, including eating disorders, and schizophrenia.

 Cognitive closure

-Mental rigidity often features a high need for cognitive closure, meaning that they assign explanations prematurely to things with a determination that this is truth, finding that resolution of the dissonance as reassuring as finding the truth.
-Then, there is little reason to correct their unconscious misattributions if it would bring uncertainty back.
+Mental rigidity often features a high need for cognitive closure, meaning that the person may prematurely assign explanations to things.
+People with a high need for closure find that resolution of the uncertainty and ambiguity is as reassuring as finding the truth.

-Autism spectrum disorder
+Autism

 Cognitive rigidity is one feature of autism spectrum disorder (ASD).
 It is included in what's called the Broader Autism Phenotype, where a collection of autistic traits still fail to reach the level of ASD.
 This is one example of how rigidity does not show up as a single trait, but comes with a number of related traits.